quantumx-apps/filebrowserDocs/content/en/docs/Integrations/Media/configuration.md

 ## Basic Configuration

-Path to the directory where ffmpeg and ffprobe executables are installed:
+Path to the directory where ffmpeg and ffprobe executables are installed (only needed if not in PATH):

 ```yaml
 integrations: